Peacekeeper893/NovelSounds-MERN/README.md

 2. Browse the audiobook library.
 3. Select an audiobook to start listening.
 4. Use the bookmark feature to save your progress.
+5. Connect with like-minded audiobook enthusiasts, share your thoughts, and discover new literary treasures.
-5. Enjoy your audiobook on the go!
+6. Enjoy your audiobook on the go!

 ## Contributing